 Combine the ingredients for this Thanksgiving dip recipe a day in advance, and toss them into the slow cooker 7 hours before showtime.
 The rich make-ahead recipe will cook itself while you work on the other dishes.

 Here's a make-ahead Thanksgiving appetizer recipe everyone will love.
 Honey and rosemary sweeten our twisty, fluffy rolls.
 Bake them the day before, and heat them up in the oven right before serving.

 Get your fix of fruit this holiday season.
 The distinctly sweet flavor of dried apricots complements the light Gorgonzola cheese and crunchy walnut topper in this delectable Thanksgiving finger food.
 Garnish with snipped rosemary to serve.

 A literal twist of white and wheat breads makes for one of the prettiest, tastiest Thanksgiving appetizer ideas.
 Chopped raisins, pecans, and cinnamon bring a sweet and crunchy finish to this make-ahead recipe.

-This creamy make-ahead cheese spread gets rolled in parsley for a fresh and easy appetizer idea that you can make up to 24 hours ahead of time, or freeze and keep on hand for company.
+This creamy make-ahead cheese spread gets rolled in parsley for a fresh and easy Thanksgiving cold appetizer that you can make up to 24 hours ahead of time, or freeze and keep on hand for company.
 For the Italian version, stir in salami and roasted red pepper and substitute goat cheese for Fontina.

-A sweet appetizer?
+Sweet holiday appetizers?
 Why not.
 Our low-calorie caramel popcorn recipe is a cinch to make in bulk, and the portable appetizer can be stored in an airtight container for up to one week.